Can I Cheat On the AIP?

 This post contains affiliate links.
 Click here to see what that means.

-First of all, as you may know by now, the AIP is not a diet that’s about weight-loss, it’s a healing protocol for those with autoimmune disease and therefore it should be taken far more seriously than dietary guidelines that folks may take part in to lose a few pounds or inches.
-With traditional weight-loss diets, there’s a thought that being compliant 80% of the time is sufficient and you can have occasional cheat days or treats and you’re still on a good healthy plan.
-This however, is not the case for the AIP, but lets define what you mean by cheat.
+First of all, as you may know by now, the AIP is not a diet that’s about weight loss.
+It’s a healing protocol designed specifically for those with autoimmune diseases.
+This means it should be taken far more seriously than dietary guidelines that folks may follow to lose a few pounds or inches.
+With traditional weight-loss diets, there’s a common idea that being compliant 80% of the time is sufficient and that occasional cheat days or treats won’t derail your progress.
+Unfortunately, that’s not the case with the AIP.
+Healing requires consistency, and the “80% rule” just doesn’t apply here.
+There are implications are more serious for us with inflammation, disruption of the gut microbiome and blood sugar stability.

 Why Do You Want To Cheat?

-Are you asking because you don’t think you have or will have the willpower to keep going?
+Are you asking because you don’t think you have the willpower to keep going?
 Do you have a special event coming up that you’re worried about keeping to the protocol?
 Maybe you just feel you need a treat?
 Maybe you think it’s too hard?

-These questions bring up a lot of other topics, and yes the AIP can be hard, but my response is “Choose Your Hard!”
-Yes, it’s hard to do the AIP and give up foods you love, but it’s also hard living with autoimmune disease, so you have to choose.
+These questions bring up a lot of other topics.
+And yes, the AIP can be hard, but my response is: “Choose Your Hard!”
+Yes, it’s hard to give up foods you love, but it’s also hard living with autoimmune disease.
+You have to decide which hard is worth it.

-Social situations are another time that folks consider cheating, either because they feel they deserve a break from the restriction or because they don’t want to bother anyone with their dietary needs.
-For that I’ve got you covered as well – check out my post, “Surviving Social Life on the AIP” for some tips and tricks.
+Social situations can also present challenges.
+Many consider cheating because they feel they deserve a break from the restrictions or don’t want to inconvenience others because of their dietary needs.
+For help navigating these scenarios, I’ve got you covered with tips in my post “Surviving Social Life on the AIP.”

 If it’s simply a matter of feeling deprived of foods you used to love, I highly recommend you join my AIP Recipe Collection Facebook Group, it’s a HUGE data base of AIP Elimination Stage recipes and there are MORE than a few amazing treats you can enjoy without compromising your new AIP lifestyle – check it out here.
 You can also find lots of amazing premade options on the market these days!
 Delicious coffee substitutes, AIP baking mixes, premade snacks and meals!
 We’re actually spoiled for choice and are fortunate to be doing the AIP when we are.
 Check out some of these resources on my Food Sourcing page – click here – and don’t miss clicking on the Coupons page for lots of great savings!